jaimix4/jaimix4/README.md

 For English proof requirements I did the TOEFL iBT Home edition on the 6th of April, 2020.
 My score for this test was 107/120.
 To see the official PDF score report check out this [link](https://drive.google.com/file/d/1sMDnl1d2vu5C8quG0mGPNlXq8_zIs6bk/view?usp=sharing).

+## Bachelor Thesis

+I am almost finishing my graduation work for getting my Bachelor's degree!
+The name of my thesis is:

+> **AUTOMATIC WASTE SORTING EXPERIMENTATION USING A NOVEL SMART TRASH BIN WITH CNN**

+That's a quite a mouthfull!
+Once you visit [this repository](https://github.com/jaimix4/smart-trash-bin-my-thesis) I did for showcasing a bit of the work done, it will be easy to understand!
+This gif might give you sneak peak tho!

 <!---
 jaimix4/jaimix4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.